CS-DS-125/125book/py4e_rst/01-intro.rst

 high-level languages.

 input
-   Get data from the “outside world”.
+   Get data from the "outside world".
 This might be reading data from a file, or even some kind of sensor like a microphone or GPS.
 In our initial programs, our input will come from the user typing data on the keyboard.